tomasklaen/uosc/README.md

 #### `toggle-progress`

 Toggles the always visible portion of the timeline.
-You can look at it as switching `options.timeline_size_min` between it's configured value and 0.
+You can look at it as switching `timeline_size_min` option between it's configured value and 0.

 #### `context-menu`

 Toggles context menu.
 Context menu is empty by default and won't show up when this is pressed.
-Read [Context menu](#context-menu) section below to find out how to fill it up with items you want there.
+Read [Context menu](#context-menu-1) section below to find out how to fill it up with items you want there.

 #### `load-subtitles`